ml6team/fondant/README.md

 fondant run local pipeline.py
 ```

-To see all available runner and arguments you can check the fondant CLI help pages
+To see all available runners and arguments you can check the fondant CLI help pages

 ```bash
 fondant --help
 ```

-Or for a subcommand:
+Or for a specific subcommand:

 ```bash
 fondant <subcommand> --help